-The tool is implemented as on-premises database monitoring software.
+The tool is implemented as an on-premises database monitoring software.
 You pay for a license based on the number of databases that you want to monitor.
 The pricing structure begins with a minimum database coverage of ten.

 The tool can monitor a range of databases in real-time and it also gathers historical data for analysis and reporting.
 Views and reports can be accessed on each individual database, or as an overall view of the performance of all of your databases.

 It doesn’t matter if you have RDMSs from several providers on your site because the tool can monitor different types of databases all at once.
 It can monitor SQL Server, Oracle, Sybase, MariaDB, MySQL, and Postgres databases.
 It doesn’t matter where those databases are because dbWatch can oversee remote and cloud-based databases as easily as it can monitor on-premises instances.
 It is also able to oversee SQL Server and Oracle clusters, and it can interface with Azure SQL on the cloud.